AmartyaKumar11/MedVedev/voice_rec/README.md

 **Solution**:
 - Enroll more samples per speaker (5+ recommended)
 - Ensure clear audio during enrollment
-- Adjust `SPEAKER_THRESHOLD` (try 0.65-0.75)
+- Check similarity scores in output for debugging

-### Issue: "Unknown" speakers appearing
+### Issue: Wrong speaker assigned
 **Solution**:
-- Check if speaker is enrolled
+- System always assigns highest confidence speaker
-- Lower `SPEAKER_THRESHOLD` slightly
+- Check all_scores in JSON output to see competing scores
-- Re-enroll with better quality audio
+- Re-enroll with better quality audio if scores are too close

 ---